Skip to main content

 10. Route Tables: If you chose multiple AZs, select the route tables that should include routes to the floating IP addresses.

 If you have more than one route table, it is very important to select the correct route tables.
 Otherwise, some clients might not have access to the Cloud Volumes ONTAP HA pair.
-For more information about route tables, refer to AWS Documentation: Route Tables.
+For more information about route tables, refer to the AWS Documentation: Route Tables.

 11. Data Encryption: Choose no data encryption or AWS-managed encryption.